Guide · Published Apr 26, 2026 · 20 min read

-How to Track AI Brand Mentions Across ChatGPT, Claude & Perplexity
+Track Brand Mentions in ChatGPT, Claude & Perplexity (2026 Tools)

 By Joao Da Silva, Co-Founder of friction AI

 TL;DR. Tracking brand mentions in one model is a tutorial.
 Tracking across three is a workflow.
-This guide walks the 45-minute manual process for ChatGPT, Claude, and Perplexity in one round, the spreadsheet that holds it together, and the threshold (about 2 hours per week) where automation pays for itself.
-No tools required to get started.
+This guide walks the 45-minute manual process for ChatGPT, Claude, and Perplexity, the spreadsheet that holds it together, and the threshold (about 2 hours per week) where automation pays for itself.
+This is Step 2 of the 4-step AI visibility audit — pair it with the free 15-prompt starter set for the full workflow.

 When a buyer evaluates your product through AI today, they probably do not stop at one model.
 They ask ChatGPT, copy the answer to Claude for a second opinion, then double-check on Perplexity because they want sourced citations.
 Your brand has to show up cleanly across all three, and the leaderboard you sit on in one is rarely identical to the leaderboard in the next.